aacoppa/final/will_victoria_sabrina/DESIGN.md

 in.
 Basically, RISK.

 ##UI
-Text based in the terminal, unless there is time to figure out a graphical display/we are allowed to use another language to write the interface.
+~~Text based in the terminal, unless there is time to figure out a graphical display/we are allowed to use another language to write the interface.~~
+SDL2 used to create a graphical interface.
+A map will be displayed, with a label displaying number of units on each territory.

 ##Tech Design
 ###Specific technologies:
-- ncurses to deal with displaying menus, etc.
+~~- ncurses to deal with displaying menus, etc.~~
 - there will be a server that handles game state, game logic, etc.

 ###Server details